 Earlier this month, I posted a blog about the cultural faux pas I committed in Germany when using the wrong form of “you” (the informal “du”, instead of the formal “Sie”) in an exchange with a stranger.
-In case you missed it, you can read the post here.

 This week, I’m going to continue the series by telling you about another cultural faux pas I committed – but this time, it was actually on American soil!